kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 1. **Small Dependencies:** self-hosted should reduce the number of components required, on host, for a Kubernetes cluster to be deployed to a Kubelet (ideally running in a container).
 This should greatly simplify the perceived complexity of Kubernetes installation.
 2. **Deployment consistency:** self-hosted reduces the number of files that are written to disk or managed via configuration management or manual installation via SSH.
 Our hope is to reduce the number of moving parts relying on the host OS to make deployments consistent in all environments.
 3. **Introspection:** internal components can be debugged and inspected by users using existing Kubernetes APIs like `kubectl logs`
 4. **Cluster Upgrades:** Related to introspection the components of a Kubernetes cluster are now subject to control via Kubernetes APIs.
-Upgrades of Kubelet's are possible via new daemon sets, API servers can be upgraded using daemon sets and potentially deployments in the future, and flags of add-ons can be changed by updating deployments, etc. (An example script is in progress.)
+Upgrades of Kubelet's are possible via new daemon sets, API servers can be upgraded using daemon sets and potentially deployments in the future, and flags of add-ons can be changed by updating deployments, etc.
+5. **Easier Highly-Available Configurations:** Using Kubernetes APIs will make it easier to scale up and monitor an HA environment without complex external tooling.
+Because of the complexity of these configurations tools that create them without self-hosted often implement significant complex logic.

 However, there is a spectrum of ways that a cluster can be self-hosted.
 To do this we are going to divide the Kubernetes cluster into a variety of layers beginning with the Kubelet (level 0) and going up to the add-ons (Level 4).
 A cluster can self-host all of these levels 0-4 or only partially self-host.